jnydam/mostpopulargithubrepos/README.md

-Most Popular Github Repository Project
+Most Popular Github Repository Reader Project

 This full-stack project is composed of a frontend written with React + Typescript (./frontend), a backend REST API written in Java Spring Boot (./springbootreader), backend NodeJS web worker (./nodejsworker),